ayush20025/dynamic_pricing/README.md

-Dynamic Pricing Model for E-commerce Products
+🚀 Dynamic Pricing Model for E-commerce Products
-Overview
+📌 Overview

-This project implements a Dynamic Pricing Model using Machine Learning to predict customer demand and recommend optimal product prices for maximizing revenue in e-commerce platforms.
-The system is developed as a web-based application with a FastAPI backend and an interactive frontend.
+This project presents a machine learning-based dynamic pricing system for e-commerce platforms.
+It predicts customer demand and recommends optimal product prices to maximize revenue by analyzing pricing, competition, and seasonal factors through a web-based application.

-Features
+✨ Key Features

-Machine learning–based demand prediction
+📈 Demand prediction using Machine Learning

-Dynamic price recommendation
+💰 Dynamic price recommendation for revenue optimization

-Revenue optimization

-CSV dataset upload for batch analysis
+📂 CSV dataset upload for batch analysis

-Web-based frontend with result visualization
+📊 Interactive charts for result visualization

+🌐 User-friendly web interface

-Technologies
+🛠️ Technologies Used

 Python, FastAPI